mmomtchev/exprtk.js/README.md

 This is the Node.js bindings for [ExprTk](http://www.partow.net/programming/exprtk/index.html) [(Github)](https://github.com/ArashPartow/exprtk) by [@ArashPartow](https://github.com/ArashPartow)

-`ExprTk.js` supports both synchronous and asynchronous background execution of thunks precompiled from a string including asynchronous and multithreaded versions of `TypedArray.prototype.map` and `TypedArray.prototype.reduce`.
+`ExprTk.js` supports both synchronous and asynchronous background execution of thunks precompiled from a string including asynchronous and multithreaded versions of `TypedArray.prototype.map` and `TypedArray.prototype.reduce` and a synchronous multi-threaded version of `TypedArray.prototype.map`.

 Its main advantage is that it allows deferring of heavy computation for asynchronous execution in a background thread - something that Node.js/V8 does not allow without the very complex mechanisms of `worker_threads`.